tsuru/tsuru/docs/managing/create-platform.rst

 Adding your platform to tsuru
 =============================

-After creating you platform as a Dockerfile, you can add it to tsuru using ``tsuru-admin``:
+After creating you platform as a Dockerfile, you can add it to tsuru using the client:

 .. highlight:: bash

 ::

-    $ tsuru-admin platform-add your-platform-name --dockerfile http://url-to-dockerfile
+    $ tsuru platform-add your-platform-name --dockerfile http://url-to-dockerfile

 If you push your image to an Docker Registry, you can use: